Best Things to Do in Sydney

 Day 2: Best things to do in Sydney – Zoo and beach

-You can even bring along a picnic to Taronga Zoo, if you like.
+You can even bring along a picnic to Taronga Zoo if you like.
 The Zoo features a dedicated picnic area, so you have this lunch option.
 Alternatively, buy your lunch at the Food Market inside the Zoo.

 Bondi Beach is also the place to do some people-watching.
 The Sydneysiders come here regardless of age and spend a leisurely day at the sea.
 Notice the vibrant graffiti on the walls along the beach – it is one of Bondi’s cultural facets.

-If you are here during the humpback whale migrating season, find an elevated spot – maybe on the sloping grounds to the right – and look out for the huge animals playing in the sea!
+If you are here during the humpback whale migrating season, find an elevated spot – maybe on the sloping grounds to the right – and look out for the enormous animals playing in the sea!
 Another excellent spot to observe the giant marine mammals is at the Ben Buckler Point lookout.

 Alternatively, you may choose to stay all evening at Bondi Beach and have your dinner here in one of the cosy restaurants.

-Day 3: Best things to do in Sydney – Art and culture
+Day 3: Art and culture

-Just south of the Royal Botanic Gardens you will find the Art Gallery of New South Wales – one of the largest galleries in Sydney and Australia.
+Just south of the Royal Botanic Gardens, you will find the Art Gallery of New South Wales – one of the largest galleries in Sydney and Australia.
 Admission is free to the general exhibition showcasing Australian art, as well as European and Asian art.
 The Gallery’s first public exhibition dates back to 1874!

-At the end of your visit you may want to have lunch in the gallery restaurant ‘Chiswick at the Gallery’ with stunning views or in the gallery café.
+At the end of your visit, you may want to have lunch in the gallery restaurant ‘Chiswick at the Gallery’ with stunning views or in the gallery café.

 Towards the end of the 19th century, factories appeared, and Woolloomooloo changed and became a Sydney working-class district with terraced houses and wrought iron balconies.
 You will notice these stunning houses on your way through the Sydney suburb.